weaveworks/ignite/docs/cli/ignite/ignite_cp.md

 ## ignite cp

-Copy a file into a running vm
+Copy files/folders between a running vm and the local filesystem

 ### Synopsis

-Copy a file from host into running VM.
+Copy a file between host and a running VM.
-Uses SCP to SSH into the running VM using the private key created for it during generation.
+Creates an SFTP connection to the running VM using the private key created for it during generation, and transfers files between the host and VM.
 If no private key was created or wanting to use a different identity file, use the identity file flag (-i, --identity) to override the used identity file.

-The given VM is matched by prefix based on its ID and name.
-Use (-r, --recursive) to recursively copy a directory.
+Example usage:
+	$ ignite cp localfile.txt my-vm:remotefile.txt
+	$ ignite cp my-vm:remotefile.txt localfile.txt

 ```
-ignite cp <vm> <source> <dest> [flags]
+ignite cp <source> <dest> [flags]
 ```

 ### Options